tracel-ai/burn/burn-book/src/basic-workflow/model.md

    Trait bounds provide a way for generic items to restrict which types are used as their parameters.
 The trait bounds stipulate what functionality a type implements.
 Therefore, bounding restricts the generic to types that conform to the bounds.
-It also allows generic instances to acces the methods of traits specified in the bounds.
+It also allows generic instances to access the methods of traits specified in the bounds.

    For a simple but concrete example, check out the [Rust By Example on bounds](https://doc.rust-lang.org/rust-by-example/generics/bounds.html).